liquid-collective/liquid-collective-protocol/natspec/components/SharesManagerV1.md

 > Shares Manager (v1)

-This contract handles the shares of the depositor and the rebasing effect depending on the oracle data
+This contract handles the shares of the depositor and the ERC20 interface